SamuelLozanoJuarez/SamuelLozanoJuarez/README.md

 ---
 ### 👦 **A few things about me:**

-I am a student of Bioengineering bachelor at the University of Burgos.
+I graduated in Bioengineering from the University of Burgos..
  - 👨‍💻 I'm currently working in the field of convolutional neural networks applied to healthcare.
  - 🤓 I'm interested in precision medicine, multi-omics data analysis and the use of AI models for medical diagnosis.
  - 🤝 I've collaborated with the Applied Computational Intelligence Group (GICAP) of the University of Burgos, the Research Unit of the University Hospital of Burgos and the Physiology area of the University of Burgos.